mauricioschneider/udacity-react-polls/README.md

 Final project for the Udacity React nanodegree.
 Scaffold built with create-react-app, which is no longer supported, but was used in the course.

+## Dependencies

+### Auth0

+This project uses Auth0 to handle authentication.
+Rename `auth_config.json.example` to `auth_config.json`, and replace the placeholder value with the configuration values for your Auth0 application.

+### Packages

+To install all dependencies, run `npm install`

 ## Available Scripts

 In the project directory, you can run: